-Azizal 100% wool rugs are hand-woven in the High Atlas.
-Generally, you will distinguish them by a beige background with bright colors and marked geometric shapes.
+Azizal 100% wool carpets are hand-woven in the High Atlas.
+Generally, you will distinguish them by a beige background with bright colours and marked geometric shapes.
 We have different collections of Azilal Rugs.
-The old ones, generally smaller, and the new ones with a slightly different weave.

 Moroccan Berber rugs are often made of natural wool and are characterized by geometric patterns and bright colors.
 Moroccan rugs are appreciated worldwide for their beauty, quality and durability.
 They are often used to decorate homes and living spaces.
 There are several styles of Moroccan rugs, each with its own distinctive patterns and colors, such as Beni Ouarain rugs, Azilal rugs and Boucherouite rugs.